softeria-test/vue-grid-component/README.md

 # vue-grid-component

-> A grid component, written with Vue.js 2.7, composition API, TypeScript, SonarQube and Jest
+> A grid component, written with Vue.js 2.7, composition API, TypeScript, SonarQube and Jest, using Docker

 ## Requirements